 Watch the “What can you do for a broken partial or denture?”
 Video

 Easy Denture Repair

 In modern dentistry, dentures aren’t the go-to tooth replacement method anymore.
-Even those who have had dentures can now be given another option called Hybrid Prosthesis, or “teeth in one day.”
+Even those who have had dentures can now be given another option called a Hybrid Prosthesis, or “teeth in one day.”

-If you’re interested in Hybrid Prosthesis, ask our dentists about it next time you come in, or schedule a free consultation today.
+If you’re interested in a Hybrid Prosthesis, ask our dentists about it next time you come in, or schedule a free consultation today.
 Feel free to give us a call, and we’d be happy to talk to you about the ins and outs of the procedure.